 - Habilitation and/or behavioral goals development and support

 - Respite assistance

 We share a commitment to all extended family homes to provide the highest quality of care for the individuals in their care.

-Miller: I’d say apply!
+Apply!
 Extended family homes come in all shapes and sizes; as single parents, married couples without children, homeowners or renters.
 All kinds of people can provide the love and care that these individuals need.

-I’d also suggest being open to helping people with all types of needs, as we care for individuals that express a variety of behaviors.
+Also, be open to helping people with all types of needs, as we care for individuals that express a variety of behaviors.
 All of them need support and maybe you can provide that for them.